 Motorcycle engines and bicycle attachment engines manufactured by Marcel Échard of 31, Bd de Courbevoie in Neuilly-Sur-Seine.
-The firm was established by as F. Echard & Cie by his his father, Felix, in 1902 at 45, rue Gravel, Levallois-Perret.
-They built motorcycles as early as 1902, fitted with L'Universel and De Dion engines, and in 1903 fitted Gautier-Wehrlé petroleum engines.
+The firm was established as F Échard & Cie by his father, Felix, in 1902 and ceased trading at the end of 1904.

 Sources: lesmotosaustral.fr, louisrenault.com, et al.